Websoft9/aws/docs/README.md

 # Overview

-Using the deployment solution of Websoft9, you need to master the basic operations of AWS to better complete the installation and deployment and operation and maintenance.
+Using the deployment solution of [Websoft9](https://www.websoft9.com), you need to master the basic operations of AWS to better complete the installation and deployment and operation and maintenance.
 This document is a simplified version of AWS official documentation, combined with the actual operation of the deployment, to help you quickly master The most basic skills.

 Five parts for this documentation:

 * Getting Started
-* Visual Machine
+* EC2 Instances
 * Network and Security
 * Business
 * Other